mpclarkson/freshdesk-php-sdk/README.md

 This is a work in progress and PRs are welcome.

-So far all api calls are available except for the `Solutions` and `Surveys`, which Freshdesk has not yet implemented.
+Nearly all api calls are available except for the `Solutions` and `Surveys`, which Freshdesk has not yet implemented.

 - [] Solutions
 - [] Surveys
+- [] Uploading files is not yet supported
 - [] More tests.
 You can never have enough!

 ## Author